Houston, TX private-pay medical transportation

 Questions about Houston medical rides

-- Are stretcher rides available in Houston?
+- Can I arrange recurring dialysis rides in Houston?